Logo

 Biophilic 2.0: Rendering Wild Gardens, Not Manicured Lawns

-Discover why rewilding and native plantings are dominating 2026 landscaping.
+Rewilding and native plantings dominate 2026 landscaping.
 Learn to render authentic wild gardens that feel organic, sustainable, and alive.

 The perfectly striped lawn is dead.
 In 2026, the most sought-after outdoor spaces look less like golf courses and more like meadows - intentionally wild, ecologically rich, and defiantly imperfect.